Purpose

 - Lower end-to-end latency for real workflows, not just for individual transactions.

-- Latency is not only reduced but much more stable/predictable
+- Latency is not only reduced but also more stable and predictable.

 - Higher reliability: fewer broken chains of RPC calls, fewer expired quotes, fewer user-visible errors.